 Supply by transmission and facilities for continued transmission.
 The digital content you buy is generally transmitted to you across a network, such as internet, mobile or cable networks.
 The law states that the trader is responsible to you for the quality, fitness for a particular purpose and description of the digital content throughout the transmission process to the time it reaches your device, either directly or via any other trader you have a contract with - for example, an internet service provider or a mobile network operator.

 Quality, fitness and description of digital content when it has been modified.
-There are times when the trader may modify the original digital content, for example by providing updates.
+There are times when the trader may modify the original digital content - by providing updates, for example.
 This is fine as long as it is part of the contract and that, after the modifications have been completed, the digital content is still of satisfactory quality, fit for a particular purpose and as described.
 This requirement does not prevent a trader from improving features or adding new ones to digital content, but it should continue to match its description and have the same characteristics, functionality and compatibility you were told about before the contract was made.

 Most contracts for the supply of digital content when it's in an intangible form will be made at a distance (without face-to-face contact with the trader).
-The Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 apply.
-You have the right to cancel most 'distance' contracts within a cancellation period of 14 days.
+Under the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 you have the right to cancel most 'distance' contracts within a cancellation period of 14 days.
 A trader can supply digital content before the end of the 14-day cancellation period but they must obtain your express consent and you must acknowledge that your right to cancel will be lost.
-The 'Buying by internet, phone & mail order - distance contracts explained' guidance gives more information.
+The 'Buying by internet, phone & mail order: distance contracts explained' guidance gives more information.

 If the digital content does not 'conform to the contract' which means is not of satisfactory quality, fit for purpose or as described then you are entitled to a repair or replacement.
 In the case of digital content, repair usually means carrying out a function, such as an update that makes it work.